-The City of Manila was extensively bombed near the end of WWII, and it was devastated by the bombings.
+The City of Manila was extensively bombed near the end of World War II, and it was devastated by the bombings.
 More than 100,000 civilians lost their lives during the Battle of Manila, and countless buildings were entirely destroyed.
 Although today you can see many historical landmarks such as Manila Cathedral, San Agustin Church, Fort Santiago and Malacanang Palace.

 The original name of the city was Maynilad, after the nilad plant that used to be very common in the area.
 The name was shortened to Maynila and later to Manila, as we know it today.